Evdayapps/madassistant-clientsdk/README.md

   // For logs that match android.util.Log
   fun logGenericLog(type: Int, tag: String, message: String, data: Map<String, Any?>?)

   // For network logs.
-Alternately [MADAssistantOkHttp3Interceptor] can be used for okhttp setups fun logNetworkCall(data: NetworkCallLogModel)
+  fun logNetworkCall(data: NetworkCallLogModel)
+  Or use MADAssistantOkHttp3Interceptor as an interceptor in OkHttp3 setups
   ```
 - Logging Crashes
   ```